Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 Dead Letter Queues

 When a subscriber cannot process a message (crashes, returns error, times out), what happens?
-Dead letter queues capture failed messages for later inspection.
+Dead letter queues capture failed messages so you can inspect them later.

 graph LR